mongodb/docs/source/includes/fact-index-key-length-operation-behaviors.rst

 MongoDB will **not** create an index on a collection if the index entry for an existing document exceeds the |limit|.
-Previous versions of MongoDB would create the index but not index such documents.

 .. index-field-limit-reIndex